Fred-Barclay/AtomUpdates/README.md

 out-of-the-box.

 If the installed version of Atom is the same as the latest release, the script will automatically terminate.
-If you have an outdated version, the script, at your prompting, downloads and install the latest version.
+If you have an outdated version, the script will, at your prompting, downloads and install the latest version.

 Currently, only Atom Beta is updated.
 We will soon add a script for updating Atom Stable as well.